rtippana1/Election_Analysis/README.md

   - Raymon Anthony Doane

--The candidate results were :
+- The candidate results were :

-  -Charles Casper Stockham received  23.0% of votes and 85,213 number of votes.
+  - Charles Casper Stockham received  23.0% of votes and 85,213 number of votes.

-  -Diana DeGette received 73.8% of votes and 272,892 number of votes.
+  - Diana DeGette received 73.8% of votes and 272,892 number of votes.

-  -Raymon Anthony Doane received 3.1% of votes and 11,606 number of votes.
+  - Raymon Anthony Doane received 3.1% of votes and 11,606 number of votes.

--The Winner of the election was:
+- The Winner of the election was:

- -Diana DeGette ,who received 73.8% of votes and 272,892 number of votes.
+  - Diana DeGette ,who received 73.8% of votes and 272,892 number of votes.

  ## Challenge Overview